docker/docs/engine/install/raspberry-pi-os.md

 1. Go to [`{{ download-url-base }}/dists/`]({{ download-url-base }}/dists/){: target="_blank" rel="noopener" class="_" }.

-2. Select your Raspbian version in the list.
+2. Select your Raspberry Pi OS version in the list.

 3. Go to `pool/stable/` and select the applicable architecture (`amd64`, `armhf`, `arm64`, or `s390x`).